ZzillLongLee/OpenMRC/README.md

 # OpenMRC: Open Source MISRA-C Rule Checker based on Eclipse CDT(C/C++ Development Tooling)
-OpenMRC is an open source MISRA (Motor Industry Software Reliability Association)-C rule checker, developed as an Eclipse CDT plugin.
+note: This is a cloned project from suntae kim's OpenMRC OpenMRC is an open source MISRA (Motor Industry Software Reliability Association)-C rule checker, developed as an Eclipse CDT plugin.
 The following is an overall steps to use OpenMRC.